mpearmain/BayesBoost/examples/README.md

 There are various intricacies to be aware of when running on your own cluster, however the main idea is to create a 'generic' template file, and then via python run via the shell passing the bayes_opt arguments.

+(This is untested at the minute)

 So steps:

 1. Build XGBoost in distributed mode (https://github.com/dmlc/wormhole/tree/master/learn/xgboost)
 2. Create a template file - `xgboost-avazu.txt`
 3. Create a python run file. `xgboost-avazu-dist.py`
+4. Convert csv file into LIBSVM format.
+(I reccomend the helpers from teh excellent Phraug2 repo - https://github.com/zygmuntz/phraug2/blob/master/csv2libsvm.py)
+5. Load data into HDFS (`hadoop fs -put avazu.svm /tmp`)
-4. Run in python and wait for the results.
+6. Run in python and wait for the results.